Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 7. Competition results

-RFBR supports a certain number of applications, based on the funds available for this purpose; projects are supported based on the total number of points scored by the application for all evaluated positions.
-In this regard, projects that received a low rating from one of the reviewers are sometimes supported, and sometimes projects that receive both positive ratings are not supported.
-According to the Fund, "the task of the expert council is to single out the 'best' of the 'good' in such a situation."
+The RFBR supports a certain number of applications, based on the funds available for this purpose; projects are supported based on the total number of points scored by the application for all evaluated positions.
+In this regard, projects that have received a low review from one of the reviewers are sometimes supported, and sometimes projects that have received both positive ratings are not supported.
+As the Foundation states, “the task of the expert council is to identify the “best” from the “good” in such a situation.”

-Project managers who have submitted applications are notified of project support (or, on the contrary, of refusal) by means of a notification in the CIAS Personal Account.
+Project managers who submitted applications are notified of project support (or, conversely, refusal) through a notice in the KIAS Personal Account.
 Expert reviews will also be reflected there.

-Also, the results of the competition (with a list of all supported applications) will be posted on the RFBR resource: //www.rfbr.ru/rffi/ru/classifieds (Announcements section).
+Also, the results of the competition (with a list of all supported applications) will be posted on the RFBR resource: //www.rfbr.ru/rffi/ru/classifieds (section “Announcements”).

-You will be asked to sign a trilateral agreement (RFBR-Institution-Grantee) in the near future (usually a month from the date of summarizing).
+You will be asked to sign a tripartite agreement (RFBR-Institution-Grantee) in the near future (usually a month from the date of summing up the results).

-Read all the terms of the contract, and also re-read the tender documentation.
+Read all the terms of the contract, and also re-read the competition documentation.
 Mark for yourself the points necessary for execution.
-In the last competition, these were: the requirement of all participants of the Project to make reports reflecting the results of the project at scientific events; the obligation to submit at least one article to a peer-reviewed publication in the first year of the project (in this case, the project leader must be one of the authors of at least one article), and before submitting the final project report, to place at least one article with the results of the research in a journal located in the WoS information base or RSCI (similarly, for at least one article, one of the authors must be a project leader), and place at least one article co-authored with a project leader in a peer-reviewed publication.
+In the last competition, these were: the requirement of all Project participants to make reports reflecting the results of the project at scientific events; obligation to submit at least one article to a peer-reviewed publication in the first year of the project (in this case, the project leader must be one of the authors of at least one article), and before submitting the final project report, publish at least one article with the results of the research in a journal located in the WoS information base or RSCI (similarly, for at least one article one of the authors must be the Project Manager), and also place at least one article co-authored with the Project Manager in a peer-reviewed publication.

-The team is required to submit annual reports.
+The team is required to provide annual reporting.
 Thus, there will be two reports in total: interim and final.
-Both reports are being evaluated by RFBR experts.
+Both reports are assessed by RFBR experts.

 Do not despair!
-Carefully study the reviews of experts, work out their comments.
-You have a great chance to write a more meaningful application next time, where you will take into account all the mistakes and comments, and your chances of getting the Fund's support next year increase significantly!
+Carefully study the expert reviews and consider their comments.
+You have an excellent chance to write a more meaningful application next time, where you will take into account all the errors and comments, and your chances of receiving the support of the Foundation in another year increase significantly!

-You can always use the CIAS RFBR user support service by reading current issues: //support.rfbr.ru/?p=actual, frequently asked questions: //support.rfbr.ru/?p=faq or ask your own question: / /support.rfbr.ru/?p=ask
+You can always use the RFBR CIAS user support service by reading the current issues: //support.rfbr.ru/?p=actual, frequently asked questions: //support.rfbr.ru/?p=faq or ask your own question: / /support.rfbr.ru/?p=ask

-The support service considers requests from 9:00 to 18:00 (Moscow time) on business days.
+The support service considers requests from 9:00 to 18:00 (Moscow time) on weekdays.

 Conclusion

 The editors adhere to the following position: those who do not submit applications cannot count on receiving projects.
-Therefore, if your project is a fundamental research, has novelty from the point of view of science, and employees and the manager satisfy the competitive conditions, feel free to write an application for My first RFBR grant 2020!
+Therefore, if your project is fundamental research, has novelty from a scientific point of view, and the employees and director meet the competition conditions, feel free to write an application for My first RFBR grant 2020!
 At best, you will receive financial and organizational support for your research, and at worst, expert reviews that will help you improve your application for the next competition.

-The theme of the new RFBR competition "focused fundamental scientific research on topical interdisciplinary topics", unfortunately, no longer surprises: it is a logical continuation of the policy of the current leadership of the foundation.
+The theme of the new competition of “oriented fundamental scientific research on current interdisciplinary topics” of the Russian Foundation for Basic Research, unfortunately, is no longer surprising: it is a logical continuation of the policy of the current management of the foundation.

-On February 29, 2016, the Russian government issued Decree No. 352 providing for the reorganization of the Russian Foundation for Basic Research (RFBR) and the Russian Humanitarian Science Foundation (RHF) by joining the RHF to the RFBR.
-Deputy Prime Minister Arkady Dvorkovich commented on the order, pointing out that the form of integration was proposed based on the ratio of funding between funds, and the purpose of the association is to increase the volume of interdisciplinary research, the possibility of obtaining new knowledge at the intersection of sciences, as well as reducing administrative costs.
+On February 29, 2016, the Russian government issued Order No. 352, providing for the reorganization of the Russian Foundation for Basic Research (RFBR) and the Russian Humanitarian Science Foundation (RGSF) by merging the RGNF with the RFBR.
+Deputy Prime Minister Arkady Dvorkovich commented on the order, pointing out that the form of integration was proposed based on the ratio of funding volumes of funds, and the purpose of the merger is to increase the volume of interdisciplinary research, the opportunity to obtain new knowledge at the intersection of branches of science, as well as to reduce the amount of administrative costs.

-Representatives of the humanities, having learned about the government’s order, expressed concern that the accession of the Russian Humanitarian Foundation to the RFBR would lead to the fact that some activities specific to the humanities (for example, the publication of multi-volume dictionaries) would be without the support of the joint fund.
-It seems, however, that the continuation of the policy of the current leadership of the RFBR poses a threat not only to the humanities.
+Representatives of the humanities, having learned about the government order, expressed concerns whether the merger of the Russian Humanitarian Fund with the Russian Foundation for Basic Research would lead to the fact that some types of activities specific to the humanities (for example, the publication of multi-volume dictionaries) would not be supported by the joint fund.
+It seems, however, that the continuation of the policy of the current leadership of the RFBR poses a threat not only to humanities scholars.

-One can look at the accession of the Russian Humanitarian Foundation to the Russian Foundation for Basic Research in different ways, but there is no doubt about one thing: the merging of funds will contribute to "increasing the volume of interdisciplinary research", the importance of which has recently been spoken about with perseverance worthy of better application at the very top, as if interdisciplinarity is a panacea, and ticking "interdisciplinary" next to the name of the study automatically leads to its high relevance and effectiveness.
+One can look at the joining of the Russian Humanitarian Fund to the Russian Foundation for Basic Research in different ways, but there is no doubt about one thing: the merger of funds will contribute to “increasing the volume of interdisciplinary research,” the importance of which has been spoken about with tenacity worthy of better application lately at the very top, as if interdisciplinarity is a panacea, and checking the “interdisciplinary” box next to the name of the study automatically leads to its high relevance and effectiveness.

-Even stranger is the one-year youth competition "mol_ev_a" ("Eureka!
-Idea"), in which "young scientists or small youth teams (up to 5 people) could take part, offering non-standard, original ideas that contribute to the development or creation of new critical technologies in within the rubricator of the competition".
-After such competitions of fruitful debut ideas for a million rubles a year, it is really time to think about improving the quality of expertise.
-Moreover, there are even more exciting plans ahead: in the decision of the Council of the RFBR dated December 10, 2015, among the main activities of the foundation in 2016, it is written: "Consideration of the possibility of supporting scientific research of talented youth on the basis of" cross-cutting "competitions along the chain" schoolchild - student - postgraduate student - Researcher"".
+Even stranger is the one-year youth competition “mol_ev_a” (“Eureka!
+Idea”), in which “young scientists or small youth teams (up to 5 people) could take part, offering non-standard, original ideas that would contribute to the development or creation of new critical technologies in within the rubric of the competition."
+After this kind of competition for fruitful debut ideas for a million rubles a year, it’s really time to think about improving the quality of the examination.
+Moreover, there are even more exciting plans ahead: in the decision of the RFBR Council dated December 10, 2015, among the main activities of the fund in 2016 it is written: “Consideration of the possibility of supporting scientific research of talented youth on the basis of “end-to-end” competitions along the chain “school student - student - graduate student” - Researcher"".

-In principle, there are no grounds to object to holding thematic, youth and other specialized competitions.
-The question is the priorities and the quality organization of the examination.
-However, in conditions when the Russian Science Foundation exists, which is able to support the strongest research teams with grants that are solid by Russian standards, when applied research in priority areas is supported within the framework of the Federal Target Program for Research and Development, within the programs of the Bortnik Foundation (where there are also competitions for students and graduate students, and annual competitions of one million rubles), etc., when, finally, there are grants and scholarships of the President of Russia for young scientists, the RFBR should, it would seem, do what it was created for: first of all, support initiative projects in the fields of science.
+In principle, there is no reason to object to the holding of thematic, youth and other specialized competitions.
+The question is priorities and quality organization of the examination.
+However, in conditions when there is a Russian Science Foundation, capable of supporting the most powerful scientific teams with grants that are substantial by Russian standards, when applied research in priority areas is supported within the framework of the Federal Target Program for Research and Development, within the framework of the Bortnik Foundation programs (where there are competitions for students and graduate students, and annual competitions worth a million rubles), etc., when, finally, there are grants and scholarships from the President of Russia for young scientists, the RFBR should, it would seem, do what it was created for: primarily supporting initiative projects in scientific fields.

-And there are no reasons preventing projects from receiving support within their framework, even in the field of "methods for searching and analyzing scientific, technical and technological solutions in local and global information resources that meet the needs of the Russian economy, using methods of inductive machine learning, automatic classification and clustering of large volumes of data", even in the field of "light-emitting structures (sources of coherent radiation) based on organic semiconductors and liquid crystals".
+And there are no reasons preventing projects from receiving support within their framework, even in the field of “search methods and analysis in local and global information resources of scientific, technical and technological solutions that meet the needs of the Russian economy, using methods of inductive machine learning, automatic classification and clustering of large volumes of data", even in the field of "light-emitting structures (sources of coherent radiation) based on organic semiconductors and liquid crystals."

-But no, the current leadership of the RFBR is pursuing an exclusively opportunistic and fussy policy (of course, constantly keeping in mind its own interests and priorities).
-Youth support?
-Now we will develop a line of competitions for participants up to the school bench!
+But no, the current leadership of the Russian Federal Property Fund is pursuing an exclusively opportunistic and fussy policy (of course, constantly keeping in mind its own interests and priorities).
+Supporting youth?
+Now we are developing a line of competitions for participants right up to school!
 Current trends and technologies?
 Now we will allocate and finance!
-And all this feast of the human spirit is taking place with a constant reduction in the real financial content of basic "a" grants, which now, taking into account inflation, are much lighter than 7-8 years ago.
+And this whole feast of the human spirit occurs with a constant reduction in the real financial content of basic grants of type “a”, which now, taking into account inflation, are much lighter than 7-8 years ago.

-In fact, it remains to take only one serious step towards this: to move from highlighting topics close to representatives of the RFBR leadership with increased funding for projects (under the pretext of their relevance and interdisciplinarity) to formulating particularly important specific research topics with even higher funding.
-As it was in the megalots of the Ministry of Education and Science at the end of the previous decade.
-And for mass grants "to support the pants" it will be possible to allocate 15-20% of the fund's budget.
-And it does not matter that the money will be cheap: as one of the representatives of the RFBR leadership said at one meeting, this is not money, this is prestige, a kind of quality mark...
+In fact, there is only one serious step left to take towards this: to move from highlighting topics close to representatives of the RFBR management with increased project funding (under the pretext of their relevance and interdisciplinarity) to the formulation of particularly important specific research topics with even higher funding.
+As it was in the megalots of the Ministry of Education and Science from the end of the previous decade.
+And 15-20% of the fund’s budget can be allocated for massive grants “to support the pants.”
+And it doesn’t matter that the money will be cheap: as one of the representatives of the RFBR management said at one meeting, it’s not money, it’s prestige, a kind of sign of quality...

 Funds may be state non-profit organizations in the form of a federal state budgetary institution,self-governing state non-profit organizations, etc.